sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 ## Register the dynamic runtime asset

-To power the check to collect service metrics, you will use a check in the [http-checks][7] dynamic runtime asset.
+To power the check to collect service metrics, you will use a check in the [sensu/http-checks][7] dynamic runtime asset.
-Use sensuctl to register the http-checks dynamic runtime asset, `sensu/http-checks`:
+Use sensuctl to register the sensu/http-checks dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/http-checks:0.4.0 -r http-checks